 By reserving at pre-release stage, investors profit from discounted prices and, in many cases, these are subject to successful planning applications, allowing for additional pricing uplift.
-Reservations on this type of IPIN recommended project allow for full refunds if necessary and secure escrow accounts are in place to protect investors' funds.

 The short term investment strategy is purely based on capital outlay as mortgages cannot generally be raised against property that is not yet built.
 In order to cover all eventualities, investors MUST be confident they can complete the purchase if necessary, even if using a buy to flip strategy.

 Payment terms will vary; good projects often offer terms of as little as 20% initial payment with stage payments of 40% to final completion.
 This system allows short term investors to operate their strategy with minimum capital outlay and it can be assumed that they will have exited the strategy, at the latest by the time the final payment is due.

 Purchasing a property and then re-selling prior to completion is a tax-efficient way to invest in property.
 However in Egypt the current absence of stamp duty and other taxes allows for ease of transaction even higher returns on investment.